aikkala/O2MConverter/README.md

 ## How to optimize converted model's parameters (for a new model)

+- **NOTE (added 2022 July)** This parameter optimization approach may be partially outdated (e.g. some function input parameters may have changed etc).
+Use at your own risk.
+Also note that this approach is intended to be used only on models that are fixed in air (like the MoBL ARMS model)

 - Use conda to create the environment from *conda_env_for_testing.yml*.
 Note that this installs MuJoCo, and you must have set the environment variable *MUJOCO_PY_MJKEY_PATH* (pointing to your MuJoCo license file) prior to creating the environment.

 - Convert the OpenSim model as instructed above, but this time input *true* as fourth argument to O2MConverter.py.
 This disables contacts in the MuJoCo model since they are disabled in OpenSim forward simulations also.